XinjieHD/Scientific-Computing-with-Python/README.md

+# Scientific-Computing-with-Python from freecodecamp

-# This records what I practiced and learned from Scientific-Computing-with-Python from freecodecamp
+This records what I practiced and learned from Scientific-Computing-with-Python from freecodecamp.

 - Caesar Cipher
 - Luhn algorithm